iiAzui/BipoleIVplus/Cutscenes/Converter/syntaxguide.md

 You may choose to follow this format or use a different format.
 I just made to so not all those lines are repeated for every recriutment so you may handle it as you with within the interpreter.
 Also, when this choice happens, when the next = or == is reached, listen for Q or W instead of space before moving on, or whatever the inputs are in the new project.
 After the player selects, store an internal integer for the choice they selected: 0 for Q/recruited, 1 for W/no recruited.
 This variable will be used by other instructions so make sure to store it somewhere outside the parse line loop.

+/instantlevelup {unitName} {levels}
+Instantly add N levels to the given unit.
+Called after bonus conversations typically

+/placeplayerunits
+Sometimes, player and enemy units are placed during a cutscene.
+First example of this is in chapter 4 before the retool boss. in this example, place all the player's units down and then proceed with the cutscene.

+/placeenemyunits
+Will retrieve the battle stored by /battle {battleName} and place the enemy units stored in that battle's formation.
+Called when a cutscene happens in the middle of placing units like in ch4.

+/wait {seconds}
+Wait for N seconds before parsing the next line.
+example: /wait 2

 ---------- INLINE COMMANDS ----------
 These commands should ideally be able to be put anywhere outside of a slash command line and be evaluated as soon as the cursor reaches it, in case the dialogue system is changed to one where the text is written typewriter-style character per character.
 Assuming the game becomes something like that, as soon as a { character is reached, immediately parse everything up until the } and evaluate the command.